 How do I get the City Council to act on this issue?
 By telling them that they need to treat everyone in Orinda equally; including how they allocate our tax dollars for road maintenance.
-You can most effectively do this by joining your neighbors by signing up for our mailing list.
+You can most effectively do this by joining your neighbors by signing the petition or our mailing list.
 In addition, you might call (253-4200), write (22 Orinda Way) or email members of the City Council.

 How many private streets are there in Orinda?
-There are 204 private streets with over 1,350 homes on those streets; about 20 percent of Orinda’s residents.
+There are 204 private streets with 1,500 homes on those streets; about 20 percent of Orinda’s residents.

 What can private streets do that public streets can’t?
 The main right of a private street is to deny public access (put up a gate).
-However, some private streets (Wilder streets for instance) do not even have that right; they have to provide public access.
+However, some private streets (Wilder streets for instance) do not even have that right; they were frced by the City to provide public access.
 It should be noted that to our knowledge, of the 204 private streets in Orinda, only South Donald Drive and Rich Acres are gated.

 Can a private street get public funds for maintenance?
 The answer appears to be yes but under the current City policy, it would be very difficult.
 (1) There are three streets in Orindawoods which are private but the City maintains them (Ridge Gate, Village Gate and Watchwood).
+Dalewood Terrace in Orinda Downs also appears to be privately owned but publicly maintained.
+There may be others.
 How this came about is unknown.
 (2) The city does have a policy, adopted in 1990, by which a private street can petition to become public.
-However, the policy makes it virtually imposible for most private streets to “qualify” as a street needs to be a "through street" which excludes 90 percent (27 miles) of Orinda's private streets (and would also exclude 180 public streets).
-To our knowledge, no street has ever been qualified.
+However, the policy makes it virtually impossible for most private streets to “qualify” as a street needs to be a "through street" which excludes 90 percent (27 miles) of Orinda's private streets (and would also exclude 193 public streets if they applied for public status today).
+To our knowledge, no street has ever been qualified since the current policy was put in place in 1990.
 Starting in April 2017, "upper" Mira Loma has been requesting public status but, to date, the City has made no viable effort accept its petition.

-What retrictions would be put on private streets if the city agreed to maintain them?
+What restrictions would be put on private streets if the City agreed to maintain them?
 This is unknown.
-The city has started a review of its policy towards private streets.
+The City has started a review of its policy towards private streets.
 The City Council has taken the first steps to form a Task Force to review the issue but to date it has not been formed.
 It is not unreasonable to assume that if the city did provide public funds for the maintenance of a private street, assuming the street did not literally become a public street, the private street would have to guarantee public access.

 Are the recently elected new tax fundings (Orinda half cent sales tax and $45 million of road bonds) available for private streets?
 No. These were sold to the voters as money to rehabilitate Orinda’s 64 miles of public residential streets.
-It is not supposed to be used for Orinda’s 29 miles major streets either; the arterials and collectors.
+It is not supposed to be used for Orinda’s 29 miles of "major streets" (arterials and collectors) either.
 These new taxes will cost the taxpayers about $70 million over the next 20 years as the bonds are paid off.
 This equates to $10,000 per household.
 Every property owner, whether on a public street and receiving benefit or on a private street and not receiving benefit will pay this $10,000; averaging $500 per year.